-A product liability insurance covers the business against the claims arising with respect to its products and services.
+Product liability insurance covers the business against claims arising with respect to its products and services.
 The claims may arise due to personal injury or property damage caused due to the products or services of the business.

 8) Trade credit insurance:

-This insurance helps the business owners to protect their accounts receivable from loss due to credit risks such as protracted default, insolvency or bankruptcy.
+This insurance helps business owners to protect their accounts receivable from loss due to credit risks such as protracted default, insolvency, or bankruptcy.

-A steel company sells a large shipment of raw product to its major client company, who in turn makes other steel products and sells it in the market.
+A steel company sells a large shipment of raw products to its major client company, which in turn makes other steel products and sells it in the market.
 In the case where the client company is unable to pay back to the steel manufacturer, due to loss of business, the trade credit insurance policy will cover the steel manufacturers for the portion of the debt.